 - Gain the confidence to interpret data protection regulations

-- Have greater ability to identify potential non-compliances with the GDPR
+- Have greater ability to identify potential non-compliance with the GDPR

 - Obtain an understanding of typical approaches adopted by other organizations when achieving compliance and how these may benefit your own organization.